dhivyaapremkumar/week-2---Buildathon---AgriAssist-AI/README.md

 4. Store as JSON.
 5. Generate embeddings using OpenAI.
 6. Store vectors in FAISS.
-7. Retrieve relevant schemes using Hybrid Retrieval.
+7. 7.
+Retrieve relevant schemes using FAISS Vector Retrieval.
 8. Generate AI response using GPT.
 9. Display results in Streamlit.
-10. Included chatbot interaction in both english and tamil
+10. Generate multilingual responses (English & Tamil) based on the user's preferred language.
 ---
 # 🌐 Prompt Engineering & Multilingual Support

-## System Prompt
+## prompt engineering

-AgriAssist AI uses a structured prompt that personalizes responses based on:
+AgriAssist AI uses a structured prompt designed specifically for Tamil Nadu farmers.

+Prompt Inputs

-* Preferred Language
+Preferred Language
-* Farmer Category
+Farmer Category
-* District
+District
-* Farmer Intent
+Farmer Intent
-* Farmer Question
+Farmer Question
-* Retrieved Tamil Nadu Government Scheme Context
+Retrieved Government Scheme Context

-The assistant is instructed to:
+Prompt Rules

+Reply in English or Tamil based on the user's language.
-* Answer **only** using the retrieved government scheme information.
+Recommend only schemes from the retrieved government context.
-* Reply in the **same language** as the farmer (English or Tamil).
-* Recommend the **most relevant** scheme(s).
-* Never invent scheme names, benefits, eligibility, or application procedures.
+Never hallucinate scheme names or benefits.
-* Clearly state when no matching scheme exists.
+Rank multiple matching schemes by relevance.
+Personalize recommendations using farmer category and district.
+End every response with an official verification note.

+The complete implementation is available in llm/prompts.py.

 ---